Pink-Crab/PinkCrab-Plugin-Framework-Docs/setup.md

 declare(strict_types=1);

 /**
- * List of classes passed through the registaion service.
+ * List of classes passed through the registration service.
  * See docs at https://app.gitbook.com/@glynn-quelch/s/pinkcrab/application/registration
  */

 return array(
-	/** Include all your classes which implemenet Registerable here */ );
+	/** Include all your classes which implement Registerable here */ );

 ```